asperan/gitbox/README.md

 It leverages the git CLI tool to enable fast and simple semantic versioning and conventional commits.

 ## Installation
+If you want to install the distributed binary, run `cargo install gitbox`.

-As of now, the only way to install this software is by cloning the repository and installing it with cargo:
+If you want to install from source, clone the repository and install it by providing the path to cargo:
 ```
 git clone <origin-URL> gitbox
 cd gitbox